istio/istio/mixer/doc/devel/performance.md

 Having distinct objects in memory is inherently expensive:

 - You need at least 8 bytes to point to the object
-- There is overhead associated with each object (probably between 8 to 16 bytes per object)
+- There is hidden overhead associated with each object (probably between 8 to 16 bytes per object)
 - Writing to references tends to be more expensive due to GC write barriers

 Programmers coming from Java aren't used to this distinction since Java doesn't have